SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/02-software-lifecycle.md

 > Software Design

-MCQ assessment (~20 Questions) verifying the understanding of the students in purpose and terms of Software Design in the context of SDLC.
+MCQ assessment (~20 Questions) verifying the understanding of the students in purpose and terms of software design in the context of SDLC.
 Preferably use a gamified assessment tool such as [Kahoot](https://kahoot.com).